Business term loans to grow your business.

 Inflexible payment schedule

 The predictability of term loan payments can also be a disadvantage.
 Term loans have fixed repayment schedules and often have strict policies on early repayment.
-This means you must pay on time every month with little to no exception.
+This means you must pay on time every month with little to no exceptions.
 And short term loans may have more frequent repayment deadlines with weekly or even daily payments.
 This can put a strain on a business if its cash flow is unpredictable.

 Strict eligibility requirements

 Because term loans typically deal with significant sums of money, lenders have stringent eligibility criteria.
-Borrowers should have an established business with strong finances, and a good credit score.
+Borrowers should have an established business with strong finances and a good credit score.

 Be prepared to share: